August 17th 11:30am-1:00pm

 The university’s payroll and leave tracking system is called MyTime.
 Instructional materials are available on the website and personal training is available upon request.

-Procurement Services assists the University community in the procurement of all goods and services, and ensures that all procurements are carried out in an effective, economical, fair and impartial manner, and remain subject to the laws and regulations of the Governing Rules, the Commonwealth of Virginia Purchasing Manual for Institutions of Higher Education and their Vendors, and any applicable University Policies and Procedures, regardless of fund source.
+Procurement Services assists the University community in the procurement of all goods and services and ensures that all procurements are carried out in an effective, economical, fair and impartial manner, and remain subject to the laws and regulations of the Governing Rules, the Commonwealth of Virginia Purchasing Manual for Institutions of Higher Education and their Vendors, and any applicable University Policies and Procedures, regardless of fund source.
 UMW Procurement Services must also promote opportunities for all businesses, particularly small, very small (micro) or disadvantaged businesses.

 The UMW Procurement Services team:

-- works directly with departments, and their educated buyers to advise and inform on procurements,
+- Works directly with departments and their educated buyers to advise and inform on procurements,

-- manages small purchases, and those which require a formal solicitation process,
+- Manages small purchases, and those which require a formal solicitation process,

-- maintains alliances and professional memberships for the benefit of UMW,
+- Maintains alliances and professional memberships for the benefit of UMW,

-- reviews, signs, and otherwise manages contracting for the University,
+- Reviews, signs, and otherwise manages contracting for the University,

-- manages the small purchase charge card program,
+- Manages the small purchase charge card program,

-- coordinates outreach /educational opportunities for University employees and businesses.
+- Coordinates outreach /educational opportunities for University employees and businesses.

 Authority to sign contracts for the University is delegated by the University President, and may be further delegated, through Procurement Services.
 Contracts signed by individuals on behalf of the University who are not authorized to do so may be voidable.

 Charge Cards are highly regulated by the Commonwealth of Virginia and the University.
-Transactions are regularly reviewed by UMW Internal Compliance and audited by the Commonwealth at their discretion.
+Transactions are regularly reviewed by UMW Internal Compliance and audited by the Commonwealth (Department of Accounts (DOA), and The Auditor of Public Accounts (APA)) at their discretion.
 Cards are issued for either State or Local fund procurements.
-The procurement office manages the State, or Small Purchase Charge Card ” SPCC” program.
+The procurement office manages the State, or Small Purchase Charge Card “SPCC” program.
 The Accounts Payable office manages the Local, or UMW Finance Card program.

 The SPCC